Brooklyn Borough Hall: Usage

 The Kings County Courthouse was built in 1868, turning this area – now known as Downtown Brooklyn – into a government center and busy area of commerce.
 In the 1940s, the Kings County Courthouse and other nearby buildings to the north were replaced by a complex of courthouses and a plaza in front of Borough Hall.
 A mall connects the building to Cadman Plaza Park.

 On February 26, 1895, waste paper caught fire and destroyed the cupola and the statue of Justice that stood atop it, as well as the top floors of the building; water damage ruined the walls and ceiling of the Common Council chamber.
 Three years later, a new Victorian cast-iron cupola was built, designed by Vincent C. Griffith and the firm of Stoughton and Stoughton, on which was placed a flag.
 In 1898, the city of Brooklyn was consolidated into the five boroughs of New York City, and this building ceased being "City Hall" and became "Borough Hall".
 In 1902, the Common Council room was demolished to build a new courtroom, designed in the Beaux-Arts style by Brooklyn architect Axel Hedman.

 Starting in the 1930s, there were numerous proposals to raze Borough Hall, based on arguments that it no longer performed any government function, that its architecture was not particularly notable, and that it was a monument to an extremely brief era in Brooklyn's history.
 In 1966, the building was designated a city landmark by the then-new New York City Landmarks Preservation Commission.
 The building was added to the National Register of Historic Places on January 10, 1980.

 In the 1980s, the building underwent a massive renovation under the supervision of Conklin & Rossant.
 The original copper shingling on the cupola was restored by Les metalliers Champenois, the same metalworks involved in the restoration of the Statue of Liberty, and the flag on the cupola was replaced by a new figure of Lady Justice.
 The renovation was completed in 1989.
-In the mid 2010’s after a restoration of the plaza, became a popular known skate spot, renowned for its smooth surface.
+In the mid-2010s, the plaza became a popular skate spot after a restoration.

-In popular culture

-The sign from the opening credits of Welcome Back, Kotter that read "Welcome to Brooklyn, 4th largest city in America, Hon.
-Sebastian Leone Borough President" currently hangs in the lobby of Borough Hall.

-Exterior shots of Borough Hall were used as the NYPD Headquarters for the fifth and final season of Mathnet.

-South Korean boy group Seventeen filmed the music video for their song "Lilili Yabbay" in front of Borough Hall.

-American performer Bill Shannon filmed a dance performance as part of the music video for "Work It Out", by electronic artist RJD2, in front of Borough Hall.